2326

 11/11

-Winning project in the “Innovative Grundrisse Competition” in Hamburg, designed in collaboration with Membrive Architecktur.
-The aim of the competition was to generate reflections and ideas to guide the future of social housing in the city.
-Project brief:
+The winning project at the “Innovative Grundrisse” competition in Hamburg, designed in conjunction with Membrive Architecktur.
+The aim of the competition was to reflect on and stimulate ideas capable of guiding social housing practice in the city.
+Project report:

-Community infrastructure / Learning to share: The street and public space have always been places of encounter, interaction, community, and conflict.
-A place where many of the city’s functions and actors intersect.
-This hybrid and intensive condition is at risk due to changes in production and consumption models or the categorization and redistribution of activities in urban spaces.
-This process is further accelerated by digitalization and virtuality, which greatly impact patterns of relationships, work, and mobility.
-These dynamics do not align with the concept of collective living space, which is of great importance to any city.
+Community Infrastructure/Shared Learning: The street and public space have always been a meeting place in which interaction, community and conflict come together.
+It is a place where many of the city’s features and actors connect with one another.
+This hybrid, intensive state is at risk due to changes in production and consumption models and the re-categorisation and redistribution of activities in urban spaces.
+This process has been accelerated by digitalisation and virtuality, phenomena which have a significant impact on patterns of rapport, work and movement.
+This new paradigm sits ill-at-ease with the concept of shared living spaces, something which is of great importance for a city.

-In parallel, social and demographic changes have occurred, reflected in the competition brief and directly impacting the meaning of home and the rituals associated with it.
-The deconstruction of the traditional family (mononuclear and heteropatriarchal) has opened the door to different forms of cohabitation, accompanied by a reduction in household size.
-Furthermore, there is a general aging of the population.
-We live longer and, at the same time, increasingly alone and in isolation.
-To counter this development, a paradigm shift centered on formal and informal care is necessary.
+Parallel to these phenomena, there have been social and demographic changes – as reflected in the competition’s programme – which have had a direct impact on people’s sense of home and the rituals that take place there.
+The deconstruction of the traditional family (mononuclear and heteropatriarchal) as a concept has opened the door to different forms of coexistence, accompanied by a reduction in the composition of domestic units.
+In addition, society as a whole is growing older.
+We are living longer and, at the same time, we are becoming more isolated and alone.
+To counter this, we need a paradigm shift focused on formal and informal care.

 Projectes relacionats